 An aquifer is a geologic formation (rock, gravel, or sand) that contains useable amounts of groundwater and can contribute that water to wells, springs, lakes, or streams.
 Groundwater is simply water in the ground, where it fills and moves through pores and cracks in the aquifer.

 Wisconsin has four main aquifers that are layered in varying thicknesses, one atop another.
-(The aquifer maps on this page use darker colors to indicate thicker deposits.)
+(The maps on this page use a different color to represent each aquifer; darker shades of each color indicate thicker deposits.)

 Wisconsin’s aquifers, from shallowest to deepest:

 We have the glaciers to thank for our abundant sand and gravel aquifers.
 Melting ice washed out and deposited sand and gravel in broad areas and in river valleys in Wisconsin.
 The glaciers were large and carried lots of ground-up rock.
 They crossed parts of Wisconsin several times over the last 2.5 million years, leaving behind layers of sand and gravel, and sometimes clay, up to 300 feet thick.

 The sand and gravel aquifer is not distributed uniformly across the state and, compared to rock layers, it is often not continuous over large areas.
 However, the sand and gravel can produce enough water for private wells even if the deposit is small because sand and gravel is very permeable.
 Many Wisconsin villages and some cities have their water supply wells in sand and gravel aquifers, especially in river valleys.